Getting Started

 print(french_text)

-While the graph is running, we can open a separate terminal window and run the client script:
+While the application is running, we can open a separate terminal window and query it:

 c'était le meilleur des temps, c'était le pire des temps .